VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Introduction

-To overcome these limitations, we propose \textbf{\textsc{VLOD-TTA}}, a TTA framework for VLODs with two components: \textbf{IoU-weighted entropy minimization (IWE)} and \textbf{Image-conditioned prompt selection (IPS)}.
-Modern ODs generate dense, overlapping proposals that act as free test-time augmentations, providing partially redundant views of the same instance.
-IWE exploits this spatial redundancy by assigning each proposal a weight proportional to its local IoU affinity with overlapping, class-consistent proposals.
-This focuses adaptation on consistent proposals and reduces confirmation bias from isolated or mislocalized proposals.
-In \Cref{fig:intro_ent}, IWE increases scores within the dominant \emph{person} cluster rather than uniformly boosting all proposals.
+To address these limitations, we propose \textbf{\textsc{VLOD-TTA}}, a TTA framework for VLODs with two key components: \textbf{IoU-weighted entropy minimization (IWE)} and \textbf{image-conditioned prompt selection (IPS)}.
+Modern ODs generate dense, overlapping proposals that provide partially redundant views of the same instance.
+IWE leverages this spatial redundancy by assigning each proposal a weight based on its local IoU affinity with overlapping, class-consistent proposals.
+This biases adaptation toward spatially coherent proposals and reduces confirmation bias from isolated or mislocalized ones.
+In \Cref{fig:intro_ent}, IWE increases scores within the dominant \emph{person} cluster instead of uniformly amplifying all proposals, thereby suppressing the false-positive \emph{dog} prediction produced by standard entropy minimization.

-Second, we introduce image-conditioned prompt selection (IPS).
-Instead of averaging all prompts, IPS selects image-relevant prompts for each class.
-Prompts are ranked by an image-level compatibility score defined as the mean class-specific logit across proposals, and we retain the top $\rho$ per class.
-Then, the retained prompt logits are combined with the OD logits.
-This preserves information from image-relevant prompts while disregarding irrelevant ones.
-As shown in \Cref{fig:intro_prompt}, IPS selects suitable prompts and increases the person score relative to prompt averaging, leading to a correct detection.
+We further introduce IPS, an OD-specific prompt selection mechanism.
+Rather than averaging all prompts, IPS computes an image-conditioned selection score for each prompt and retains only the top-$\rho$ fraction per class.
+The retained prompt logits are then fused with the base OD logits.
+By conditioning on test-image features, IPS retains the most informative, context-relevant prompts while suppressing irrelevant ones.
+In \Cref{fig:intro_prompt}, IPS selects prompts aligned with the input image and raises the \emph{person} score relative to prompt averaging, resulting in a correct detection.
+Together, IWE and IPS provide an efficient TTA framework that improves VLOD robustness under distribution shift with low overhead.

-\textbf{Our main contributions are summarized as follows:} \begin{enumerate}[leftmargin=*, label=\textbf{\arabic*.},itemsep=0.2em, topsep=0.0em, parsep=0pt, partopsep=0pt] \item \textbf{TTA Framework for VLODs:} We introduce \textsc{VLOD-TTA}, to our knowledge, the first test-time adaptation framework for VLODs. \item \textbf{IoU-weighted Entropy Minimization (IWE):} A detection-specific entropy objective is introduced that weights each proposal by its local same-class IoU affinity, concentrating adaptation on spatially coherent proposals and mitigating confirmation bias from mislocalized boxes. \item \textbf{Image-conditioned Prompt Selection (IPS):} An IPS strategy is proposed that selects the most relevant prompts for a particular image while disregarding irrelevant ones. \item \textbf{\textsc{VLOD-TTA} Benchmark:} We conduct extensive experiments to evaluate \textsc{VLOD-TTA} and benchmark common TTA techniques for VLODs on 6 mainstream detection datasets and 15 common corruptions, with a total of 96 distinct test scenarios.
-Results on two popular VLODs demonstrate the robustness and efficacy of our method. \end{enumerate}